nickbauman/sharauprint/README.md

 You will also need to install git, CUPS, Samba, Python, a supported driver for your printer under Linux.

+The install.py program will attempt to automate this.

 ### Installation

+Run sudo install.py with your printer turned on and connected to the Linux server.

+Here is what the installer does:

-First, configure Samba to create a share available to anyone on the network.
+It configures Samba to create a share available to anyone on the network.

-Hint: Use the samba.conf file as an example.

-Then get your printer working with the CUPS system you have installed.
-That isn't covered here.

 Finally you may add the crontab entry to a user who as read-write access to the share.